f3rked/maej3rked-tools/README.md

 ```

 Now any time you update and save a `.scss` or `.js` file, Webpack will automatically rebuild the plugin.
 You must refresh Fishtank.live to see your changes.

+> If using violentmonkey, you **NEED** to modify the `@require` comment after each change.
+Go to the entry in violentmonkey, remove a character from the path and add it back, then save the file (Ctrl+S)

 **Note**: _Build output will be located at `./dist/maej3rked-tools.user.js`_